 3.Hop in the car for a quick drive to Point Lobos State Natural Reserve, just three miles south of Carmel.
 Named for the sea lions that gather—they're called "lobos marinos," or sea wolves, in Spanish—this scenic park features easy hikes and spectacular views, as well as glimpses of sea otters and sea lions.
 Park outside the reserve for free, or pay $10 for quicker access to several hikes, some of which are less than a mile long.

 5.Carmel Beach, a public access cove at the western end of Ocean Drive, buzzes with families and frolicking dogs.
 Wind down the afternoon by relaxing on the soft sand (but be sure to bring a jacket, as it can be windy and temperatures drop as the sun sets).
 Carmel Beach is not only dog-friendly, it's bonfire-friendly, too.
-A company called Romantic Room Designs also offers a "S'mores by the Sea" package in which they'll set up a beachside bonfire, complete with fixin's for s'mores and extra firewood, for the whole family to enjoy.
+A company called Romantic Room Designs also offers a "S'mores on the Shore" package in which they'll set up a beachside bonfire, complete with fixin's for s'mores and extra firewood, for the whole family to enjoy.